 Orientation within Ottawa is easy: Parliament Hill, which holds the most prominent buildings, is on the north edge of town, with its back turned on the Ottawa River and the French-speaking province of Quebec.
 Getting around is easy, since most of the sights are gathered together around Parliament Hill and the adjacent ByWard Market.
 To see Ottawa, you should definitely park the car, get out, and walk (or bike, or rollerblade) around town.

 Parliament Hill is home to the three buildings that compose Parliament, Canada’s seat of federal government.
 The architecture is reminiscent of England’s Houses of Parliament as redesigned by the cartoonist Charles Addams: Elegant, Gothic-style carved stone walls rise to copper mansard roofs topped with fantastically filigreed wrought iron.
-On the lawns of the Parliament buildings, the Changing of the Guard ceremony (daily at 10am late June-late Aug., free) is extremely popular with tourists.
-On summer evenings, a sound-and-light show (10pm, free) is projected onto the landmark facade.
+On the lawns of the Parliament buildings, the Changing of the Guard ceremony (daily at 10am late June or early July-late Aug., free) is extremely popular with tourists.
+On summer evenings, a sound-and-light show (10pm daily July, 9:30pm daily Aug., 9pm daily Sept., free) is projected onto the landmark facade.

-East of Parliament Hill stands the National Gallery of Canada (380 Sussex Dr., daily May-Sept., closed Mon.
-Oct.-Apr., C$12-16).
+East of Parliament Hill stands the National Gallery of Canada (380 Sussex Dr., daily May-Sept., Tues.-Sun.
+Oct.-Apr., C$15).
 Along with many floors of painting and sculpture from colonial times up to the present, including George Segal’s automobilia assembly The Gas Station, there’s also a large collection of Asian and Inuit art.
-Another striking piece of modern architecture stands upstream, west of Parliament Hill: the riverfront Canadian War Museum (daily, C$13), which documents Canadian soldiers’ bravery in war- and peace-making.
+Another striking piece of modern architecture stands upstream, west of Parliament Hill: the riverfront Canadian War Museum (daily, C$17), which documents Canadian soldiers’ bravery in war and peacemaking.

-ByWard Market, east of Parliament Hill across the Rideau Canal, is the place to go for food.
+The ByWard Market, east of Parliament Hill across the Rideau Canal, is the place to go for food.
 The market stalls offer a variety of fresh produce, cafés are abundant, and the restaurants and bars are lively and generally pretty good.
-Blue Cactus Bar & Grill (2 ByWard Market, 613/241-7061) is one of many good restaurants here, featuring Tex-Mex food in a cheery ambience and a late-night supper club.
-There’s a popular Streamline-style American diner, Zak’s (14 ByWard Market, 613/241-2401), open 24 hours seven days a week, and the very nice Shafali (308 Dalhousie St., 613/789-9188), on the east edge of ByWard Market, serving tandoori chicken, lamb madras, and other East Indian specialties in a soothing saffron-colored room.
+Blue Cactus Bar & Grill (2 ByWard Market, 613/241-7061) is one of many good restaurants here, featuring Southwestern food in a cheery ambience and a late-night supper club.
+There’s a popular Streamline-style American diner, Zak’s (14 ByWard Market, 613/241-2401, daily 24 hours), and the nice Shafali (308 Dalhousie St., 613/789-9188), on the east edge of ByWard Market, serving tandoori chicken, lamb madras, and other Indian specialties in a soothing saffron-colored room.

-Places to stay in Ottawa are centrally located and not all that expensive—the capital of Canada is not really a major tourist destination.
-Fairmont Château Laurier (1 Rideau St., 613/241-1414, C$229 and up), situated in an opulent tower directly across from Parliament Hill, is a luxurious landmark.
-Much more affordable, Albert House Inn (478 Albert St., 613/236-4479, C$114-185) is a large mansion converted into one of Ottawa’s nicest bed-and-breakfast inns.
-Finally, one of the most interesting budget options anywhere has to be the HI-Ottawa Hostel (75 Nicholas St., 613/235-2595, C$32 and up), which occupies the old Ottawa jail a 10-minute walk from Parliament Hill.
-Guests sleep on bunks in the old cells; solitary confinement is now the laundry room.
+Places to stay in Ottawa are centrally located and not all that expensive—the capital of Canada is not a major tourist destination.
+Fairmont Château Laurier (1 Rideau St., 613/241-1414 or 866/540-4410, C$279 and up), situated in an opulent tower directly across from Parliament Hill, is a luxurious landmark.
+Finally, one of the most interesting budget options anywhere has to be the HI-Ottawa Jail Hostel (75 Nicholas St., 613/235-2595, C$27 and up), which occupies the old Ottawa jail, a 13-minute walk from Parliament Hill.
+Guests sleep on bunks in the old cells.